 Upon written request from parents/guardians, you may receive approval for a pre-arranged absence from school.
 One week prior to the absence, you must bring a note from your parent/guardian to the office.
-You will be issued an advance make-up form to be signed by all of your teachers.
-It is your responsibility to make up the schoolwork missed, either before the absence or immediately thereafter, as determined by each teacher.
+You will be issued an advance make-up form to be filled out and signed by all of your teachers, informing you of the work that will be missed.
+It is your responsibility to make up missed schoolwork, either before the absence or immediately thereafter, as determined by each teacher.
 Failure to complete the assignments as arranged will result in no credit.
 Failure to submit the advance make-up form to the office could result in the absence being unexcused.